MumboDiscord/spooncraft-docs/proximitychat.markdown

 ## Important info

-To configure the chat settings, press **V**, go to settings you’ll be able to adjust volume, microphone settings and a few other things.
+To configure the chat settings, press **V**, go to settings and you’ll be able to adjust volume, microphone settings and a few other things.
 If you use push to talk, **Caps Lock** is the default button.
 Controls can be changed in the standard minecraft controls menu.
 {: .notice}

 If you want to use **voice activation** instead of push to talk, go to audio in the settings (press V), change the activation type and adjust the voice activation threshold as needed.